horzadome/loadsnap/README.md

 loadsnap
 ========
-A simple script to generate server load snapshot for later investigation
+A simple script to generate server load snapshot for later investigation Idea is simple - I want my clients to make a server status report before killing processes, restarting Apache and doing similar things.
+It has to be simple.
+I want them just to type "loadsnap" and that's it.
+Any contributions are welcome.
+If you don't want to fork it, feel free to email any changes or ideas to forwardalias at gmail dot com

 **Requirements but works without them too:**
 -  sysstat